fsenf/SynSatiPy/README.md

 ## Contributing
 Please feel invited to contributed to the SynSatiPy python package (via pull requests).
 Possible extension are (not exclusive):
-- implementation of further satellite sensor interfaces
+- implementation of further satellite sensor interfaces (currently supports MSG-SEVIRI and GOES-ABI)
 - implementation of further model input interfaces

 Please provide bug reports or ideas for extensions as issues!

+## Recent Updates
+For detailed information about recent changes and updates, see the [CHANGELOG.md](CHANGELOG.md).